 For improving the camera feature, Apple added an extra front-facing camera in iPhone X. Among the major improvement, the display was an edge to edge.
 It looked great with the Super Retina HD display.
 Apart from it, the underlying A12 bionic chip increased the processing power while decreasing the battery drain.

 iPhone 11, 11 pro & 11 pro max

-Apple’s Strategy to sustain iPhone in the market made evolution of iPhone as a seasonal crop
+Apple’s Strategy to sustain the iPhone in the market made the evolution of the iPhone as a seasonal crop

 In the absence of the release of the subsequent better version, iPhone’s history could have been quite different.
 Such reality demands focus on managing innovation to profit from innovative ideas.
-Most importantly, to make a great creative spark to succeed, there is a need for a flow of ideas for releasing successive better versions.
+Most importantly, to make a great creative spark succeed, there is a need for a Flow of Ideas for releasing successive better versions.

 ..welcome to join us.
 We are on a mission to develop an enlightened community for making the world a better place.
 If you like the article, you may encourage us by sharing it through social media to enlighten others.